cortex-js/cortexjs.io/README.md

 site being served)

-The content of the sites are authored primarily as Markdown files, processed with Jekyll to turn them into HTML/CSS.
-The main Jekyll configuration is in the `_config.yml` file.
+The content of the sites are authored primarily as Markdown files, processed with eleventy to turn them into HTML/CSS.

+The main Jekyll configuration is in the `config/eleventy.js` file.

 The output is in the `submodules/cortex-js.github.io` directory.
 That directory is a Git **submodule** which is linked to the `cortex-js.github.io` repo.
 That